Public Historical Studies Colloquium Schedule 2020-2021

 Admire and Salomón will speak about an intergenerational cultural revitalization project bringing youth and elders together to revitalize Indigenous knowledge and training indigenous youth in conducting historical research to reclaim indigenous place names among the Kumeyaay, Payomkawichum (Luiseño), and Cupeño communities.
 Frank will contextualize this project within the larger collective of Critical Mission Studies, a multi-campus research effort at the University of California.

 - For more info on the multi-campus project, see https://criticalmissionstudies.ucsd.edu

-Miller, the immediate past president of the National Council for Public History, public history’s major professional organization, will engage with students and the public around the ideas, questions and new directions posed in her presidential address.
-Miller is a major historian of US women’s work prior to the industrial revolution, which has led her to develop expertise in material culture of textiles and the needleworking trades.
+Taking her title from Rebecca Solnit’s Hope in the Dark, an exploration of the long arc of historical change, Miller engages with students and the public around the ideas, questions and new directions posed in this address to the National Council for Public History, public history’s major professional organization.
+Miller is a historian of labor, gender and material culture prior to the industrial revolution and is the NCPH’s immediate past president.
+She is the author of many books, including Betsy Ross and the Making of America and Entangled Lives: Labor, Livelihood and Landscapes of Change in Rural Massachusetts.
 Her research, teaching, publications and consulting engage North American material culture, museum and historic site interpretation, historical interpretation in the National Park Service, and the teaching of public history.

 Justin Bengry, Goldsmiths, University of London